stormrubio3000/WeatherApi/README.md

-Simple weather api using here:https://openweathermap.org/api.
+Simple weather api using https://openweathermap.org/api.

 API key should be stored in the root dir of the project in a file named conf.json in the following format.
 {
     "api-key": "api-key-here"
 }

-App checks runs on localhost:8080 and the single endpoint is on localhost:8080/.
-The endpoint requires lat and lon as params to work.
+App runs on localhost:8080 and the single endpoint is on localhost:8080/ The endpoint requires lat and lon as params to work.
 Example format for the endpoint will look like localhost:8080/?lon=44.34&lat=10.99

-Return value is below
+Return value is as follows
 {
     "Conditions": "",
     "Tempature": ""